owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 get motor_sensor
 ```

-This is useful to stream values to the terminal
+This is useful to stream values to the terminal:
 ```
 status json
 ```
-To stop streaming
+To stop streaming:
 ```
 status stop
 ```